osteele/Arduino_SerialRecord/README.md

 This sketch repeatedly sends a record that contains two values:

-- The first value is the value of `millis()`, modulo 32768.
+1. The value of `millis()`, modulo 1000.
-- The second value is the analog value that is read from pin 9.
+2. The analog value that is read from pin 0.
 If you attach a potentiometer to that pin, you can control this value by moving the pot.

-This sketch pairs well with the RecieveMultipleValues example from the [SerialRecord library for Processing] library.
+This sketch pairs well with the RecieveMultipleValues example from the [SerialRecord library for Processing].

 You can also use the Serial Monitor to inspect the values that the sketch sends to the serial port.